 Attorney Performance Variation.
 Chapter 13 dismissal rates vary from under 20% to over 70% across attorneys handling comparable caseloads in the same district.
 These patterns persist across years and are publicly measurable through the FJC dataset, yet no federal system surfaces this information for consumers choosing a bankruptcy attorney.

 Federal Rules Reform.
-Suggestion 26-BK-3, accepted by the Advisory Committee on Bankruptcy Rules in March 2026, proposes that courts implement automated discharge bar screening.
+Suggestion 26-BK-3, docketed by the Advisory Committee on Bankruptcy Rules in March 2026 and cited in its April 2026 agenda book, proposes that courts implement automated discharge bar screening.
 It is the first public suggestion to the Advisory Committee that is backed by a complete open-source screening tool and a national dataset analysis.

 Expert Sourcing